lilyhanhub/Amazon_Vine_Analysis/README.md

 * 42.3% Vine reviews and 49.9% non-Vine reviews were 5 stars.

 ## Summary
 There are 42.3% of 5 star Vine reviews comparing to 49.9% of 5 star non-Vine reviews, which suggests there is no bias toward favorable reviews from Vine members.
-In order to support this statement, we can conduct a further analysis on 5 star reviews among verified purchase to determine if there is any bias toward favorable reviews from paid Vine members, as verified purchase reviews are much moe genuine and trusted.
+In order to support this statement, we can conduct a further analysis on 5 star reviews among verified purchase to determine if there is any bias toward favorable reviews from paid Vine members, as verified purchase reviews are much more genuine and trusted.